cc-tweaked/CC-Tweaked/doc/reference/block_details.md

 ## Basic information
 Block information will *always* contain:
  - `name: string`: The namespaced ID for this block, e.g. `minecraft:dirt`.
-See [this page][block ids] for a full list of vanilla block IDS.
+See [the Minecraft wiki][block ids] for a list of vanilla block IDs.
  - `state: { [string] = any}`: A table containing the block state of the block.

 ### Example